DocentEDU/jekyll-website/_posts/2016-02-25-new-features-coteaching-realtime-updates-lesson-links.md

 ---
 layout: post
 author: Ben Pedersen
-title: "New Features: Co-Teaching, Real-Time Updates, and Lesson Links"
+title: "New Features: Co-Teaching, Real-Time Updates, Lesson Links"
 tags: [technology]
 ---
 We've made some big changes in the past week, and now that they've rolled out on all our platforms, I wanted to take a little time to tell you about them.